-The process sample at the sample tap may be at a high pressure.
-Use extreme caution when operating the sample probe isolation valve and field sample reducing pressure regulator.

-All valves, regulators, switches, etc. should be operated in accordance with site lock-out/tag-out procedures.

-- First confirm that the sample probe is correctly installed at the process supply tap and that the sample probe isolation valve is closed.
-Also, confirm that the field pressure reducing station is installed properly at the sample probe and that the pressure regulator at the field pressure reducing station is closed (adjustment knob turned fully counterclockwise). - Check that the relief valve vent line is properly installed from the field pressure reducing station to the low pressure flare or atmospheric vent connection. - 3.
-Determine appropriate tubing route from the field pressure reducing station to the SCS.
+- Use extreme caution when operating the sample probe isolation valve and field sample reducing pressure regulator. - Consult sample probe manufacturer instructions for proper installation procedures. - All valves, regulators, switches, etc. should be operated in accordance with site lockout/tagout procedures. - ▶ Do not exceed 0.7 barg (10 psig) in the sample cell.
+Damage to cell may result. - 1.
+First confirm that the sample probe is correctly installed at the process supply tap and that the sample probe isolation valve is closed.
+Also, confirm that the field pressure reducing station is installed properly at the sample probe and that the pressure regulator at the field pressure reducing station is closed (adjustment knob turned fully counterclockwise). - 2.
+Check that the relief valve vent line is properly installed from the field pressure reducing station to the low pressure flare or atmospheric vent connection.

-- 4. Run stainless steel tubing from the field pressure reducing station set for the specified supply pressure to the sample supply port of the SCS. - 5.
+- 3. Determine appropriate tubing route from the field pressure reducing station to the SCS. - 4.
+Run stainless steel tubing from the field pressure reducing station set for the specified supply pressure to the sample supply port of the SCS. - 5.
 Bend tubing using industrial grade benders, check tubing fit to ensure proper seating between the tubing and fittings. - 6.
 Fully ream all tubing ends.
 Blow out the line for 10 to 15 seconds with clean, dry nitrogen or air prior to making the connection. - 7.
 Connect the sample supply tube to the SCS using the 1/4 in. stainless steel compression-type fitting provided. - 8.
 Tighten all new fittings 1-1/4 turns with a wrench from finger tight.
 For connections with previously swaged ferrules, thread the nut to the previously pulled up position, then tighten slightly with a wrench.
-Secure tubing to appropriate structural supports as required. - Check all connections for gas leaks.
+Secure tubing to appropriate structural supports as required. - 9.
+Check all connections for gas leaks.
 Using a liquid leak detector is recommended.